BrutPitt/imGuIZMO.quat/readme.md

     mat4 modelMatrix = mat4_cast(qRot);
     // now you have modelMatrix with rotation then can build MV and MVP matrix
 ```
-now you have modelMatrix with rotation then can build MV and MVP matrix
+now we have modelMatrix with rotation then we can build MV and MVP matrix

 ### alternately